happybono/SonataSmooth/README.md

 - Enabled users to calibrate and fine-tune the noise reduction process based on their specific needs.

 ## Conclusion

-By combining three complementary smoothing strategies—rectangular (uniform) mean, weighted median, and binomial (Gaussian-like) average—this project delivers significantly cleaner and more reliable data outputs.
-In particular:
+By combining four complementary smoothing strategies—rectangular (uniform) mean, weighted median, binomial (Gaussian-like) average, and Savitzky–Golay polynomial smoothing—this project delivers significantly cleaner and more reliable data outputs.
+In particular :

 - Uniform mean filtering provides a fast, simple way to suppress random fluctuations.
 - Weighted median filtering adds robustness against outliers by privileging central values.
 - Binomial averaging approximates a Gaussian blur, yielding gentle, natural-looking smoothing.
+- Savitzky–Golay smoothing fits a local low-order polynomial via least-squares, preserving peaks and higher-order signal characteristics while reducing noise.

 Beyond the choice of filter, the implementation harnesses parallel processing (PLINQ) to maximize CPU utilization without blocking the UI, and incremental batch updates with a progress reporter keep the application responsive even on large datasets.
-The adjustable kernel width gives users fine-grained control over the degree of smoothing.
+The adjustable kernel width and polynomial order give users fine-grained control over the degree and nature of smoothing.

 Together, these design decisions ensure that noisy inputs are transformed into clearer, more consistent signals : empowering downstream analysis, visualization, or automated decision-making with higher confidence in the results.

 ## Demonstation